buildkite/elastic-ci-stack-for-aws/README.md

 See [the autoscale.yml template](templates/autoscale.yml) for more details, or the [Buildkite Metrics Publisher](https://github.com/buildkite/buildkite-cloudwatch-metrics-publisher) project for how metrics are collected.

-## Pipeline Configuration Environment Variables
+## Configuration Environment Variables

-The following environment variables can be set on the Buildkite pipeline or step to customize the behaviour of the stack:
+The following environment variables can be set on the Buildkite pipeline, or individual build step, to customize the behaviour of the stack:

 * `BUILDKITE_SECRETS_BUCKET` - the name of the S3 bucket where secrets are stored.
 Default: the value set in the stack parameter when the stack was created.
 Example: `my-secrets-bucket`
 * `BUILDKITE_SECRETS_KEY` - the encryption key used to decrypt objects from the secrets bucket.
 Default: nil.
 Example: `w2Uzhc4kXXbW//T9zaY3neoCbR9roQ10`